-NO - go to 2 I.I is the salinity of the water during periods of annual low flow below 0.5 ppt (parts per thousand)?
+NO - go to 2 YES - the wetland class is Tidal Fringe - go to 1.1 1.1 Is the salinity of the water during periods of annual low flow below 0.5 ppt (parts per thousand)?

-NO -- Saltwater Tidal Fringe (Estuarine) If your wetland can be classified as a Freshwater Tidal Fringe use the forms for Riverine wetlands.
+NO - Saltwater Tidal Fringe (Estuarine) If your wetland can be classified as a Freshwater Tidal Fringe use the forms for Riverine wetlands.
 If it is Saltwater Tidal Fringe it is an Estuarine wetland and is not scored.
 This method cannot be used to score functions for estuarine wetlands.